-Populism on the rise?
-Netherlands gears up for bellwether vote
+Dutch elections: Populism on the rise?

 "Every day, I go to big cities like Rotterdam and Gouda and Delft, they're all wearing Canada Goose jackets -- €600, and I can't pay it -- [but] I'm a working man.
 It's gotta be the other way around."

 The Netherlands' relationship with the European Union has been another hot topic on the campaign trail.
-The Dutch were founding members of the union, but attitudes have cooled in recent years, and Wilders has pledged a Brexit-style referendum on whether to leave the EU.
+The Dutch were founding members of the union, but attitudes have cooled in recent years.

 Fisherman Jan de Boer said he is concerned about the future of his industry -- which he says is threatened by EU regulations -- and this will be at the forefront of his mind when he comes to fill out his ballot on election day.